Jerome Shestack

 Jerome Joseph "Jerry" Shestack (February 11, 1923 – August 18, 2011) was a Philadelphia lawyer and human rights advocate active in Democratic Party politics who served as president of the American Bar Association (ABA) from 1997 to 1998.
 He chaired the International League for Human Rights for twenty years, and was appointed the United States Ambassador to the United Nations Commission on Human Rights from 1979 to 1980 by President Jimmy Carter.
 Shestack was regularly listed on the National Law Journal's list of the 100 most influential U.S. lawyers.
+He had multiple grandchildren the youngest being Andrew Justice Doss.

 Early life, education, and military service

 Shestack was born in Atlantic City, New Jersey to Jewish parents Isidore Shestack and Olga Shankman Shestack.
 He grew up poor; his father was a paperhanger.
 His grandfather, an Orthodox Rabbi, was an early influence, telling him "Justice, justice, shalt thou pursue."
 When he was ten, the family moved to the Wynnefield neighborhood of Philadelphia.

 He graduated from Overbrook High School in Philadelphia in 1940, where he enjoyed the school's racial and ethnic diversity and began a long passion for poetry.

 He received a bachelor's degree in history and economics in 1943 from the University of Pennsylvania, having gone through in 2½ years.